 Illinois Senate to consider ‘debt transparency’ measure

-SPRINGFIELD, Ill.
-(AP) _ The Illinois General Assembly returns to work and the Senate will likely take up legislation to require monthly reporting of overdue bills .
+SPRINGFIELD, Ill. – The Illinois General Assembly returns to work and the Senate will likely take up legislation to require monthly reporting of overdue bills .

 A two-year budget stalemate between the Republican Gov. Bruce Rauner and Democrats who control the Legislature left the state with $17 billion in overdue bills.